WHAT IS PARKINSON’S?

 How do I sign up?

-Medical clearance and consent forms are available at all our branches, or you’re welcome to call our Main Office: 869.3500.
+Medical clearance and consent forms are available at all our branches, or you’re welcome to contact the Wellness Director at your branch.

 Once you provide the completed forms, a staff member will contact you to schedule an orientation and initial class session.